Prompsit/mutnmt/README.md

 ### Preloaded engines

 You can build MutNMT with preloaded engines so that users have something to translate and inspect with.
 Before building the Docker image, include the engines you want to preload in the `app/preloaded` folder (create it if it does not exist).

+This folder is **ignored by Docker** in order to make build process faster and the image smaller, so you should mount it as a volume.

 Each engine must be stored in its own folder, and must have been trained with [JoeyNMT](https://github.com/joeynmt/joeynmt).
 MutNMT will use the `model/train.log` to retrieve information about the engine, so make sure that file is available.